yatesco/seafile-docs/security/security_features.md

 CAUTION: The client side encryption does currently NOT work while using the web browser and the cloud file explorer of the desktop client.
 When you are browsing encrypted libraries via the web browser or the cloud file explorer, you need to input the password and the server is going to use the password to decrypt the "file key" for the library (see description below) and cache the password in memory for one hour.
 The plain text password is never stored or cached on the server.

-Update: The client side encryption works on iOS client since version 2.1.6.
-The Android client doesn't support client side encryption, yet.
+The client side encryption works on iOS client since version 2.1.6.
+The Android client support client side encryption since version 2.1.0.

 ## How does an encrypted library work?